 - Food and health: This includes aid given to neighbourhood associations, soup kitchens, fraternities and sororities, humanitarian disasters, etc., as well as participation in projects that encourage healthy lifestyles through food and sport.
 The total contributions made in this area in 2024 was €133,116.37.
-In 2023 a sum of - The total contributions made in this area in 2024 was €133,116.37.
 In 2023 a sum of €141,218.09 was contributed. - Social welfare: This working area comprises support for education through scholarships, research projects, educational programmes that contribute towards equal opportunities, training projects for integration into society and employment, entrepreneurship and job promotion initiatives, and community aid programmes that contribute to achieving the full, effective social integration of these individuals and groups at risk of exclusion.
 The total investment made in this area in 2024 was €496,968.41, compared to €498,689,90 in the previous year. - Environmental sustainability: Environmental conservation is another essential aspect within the work of the Ebro Foundation.
 The Foundation supports the sustainable agriculture strategy put into practice by the Ebro Group and works on promoting and achieving the Group's sustainability goals through the EBRO FOUNDATION SUSTAINABILITY & ENVIRONMENTAL AWARDS, which aim to bring out the talent of the Group's professionals in the search for innovative solutions that contribute towards achievement of the goals contemplated in the Long-Term Sustainability Plan "Heading for 2030".
 In 2024 the Foundation invested €60,000 in these awards, the same amount as in the previous year.

-In addition, different Group companies invested €6,458,490 million (€4,687,526 in 2023) in the launching of sustainable agriculture programmes in our principal sourcing areas, and the payment of a premium fee to growers with a view to improving not only their agricultural yields but also their revenues.
+In addition, different Group companies invested $\in$ 6,458,490 million ( $\notin$ 4,687,526 in 2023) in the launching of sustainable agriculture programmes in our principal sourcing areas, and the payment of a premium fee to growers with a view to improving not only their agricultural yields but also their revenues.